HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/container/DeleteDuplicateCheckSum.md

 ## Introduction

-There can be duplicate entries of "CONFIG_CHECKSUM" in the values.yaml file.
+Duplicate entries of `CONFIG_CHECKSUM` can sometimes accumulate within the live Kubernetes resource specifications or rendered deployment manifests.

 For example:

 ```log